abhishek125/docker-cheat-sheet/README.md

 * [Managing Container Configuration with Metadata](https://speakerdeck.com/garethr/managing-container-configuration-with-metadata)
 * [How to write excellent Dockerfiles](https://rock-it.pl/how-to-write-excellent-dockerfiles/)

+## Multiple containers on same dns name
+We can make two or more container  respond to same dns name.
+This enables us to set two container listening for traffic on same dns name.
+This is how google, facebook ip addresses are resolved to different servers.
+But this is all poor load balancing.
+To do this we use  “--net-alias” option.
+This option make the container to respond to additional dns name as defined by you in addition with its container name which is its default dns name.

 ## Layers

 The versioned filesystem in Docker is based on layers.
-They're like [git commits or changesets for filesystems](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/).
+They're like [git commits or changesets for filesystems](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/).Images are stacked up in layers.
+Image may have many tags.
+Images are maintained by docker in a fashion similar to how git store source code.
+Ex if you have image of ubuntu and then you install apt package on that image then that package is just a layer on base image of ubuntu.

 ## Links